prettymuchbryce/templ/README.md

 	templ delete name 				- Deletes a saved template templ help 						- Help menu.

-Additionally, you can find all of your saved templates in /usr/local/templ
+Additionally, you can find all of your saved templates in /usr/local/templ if you want to edit them manually.

 ## Removing templ
 This will remove all traces of templ.
 Any templates you have saved will be deleted.

 	rm -rf /usr/local/templ
 	rm /usr/local/bin/templ